 Pound cakes are one of my favorite desserts.
 You can eat them as they are for a lightly sweet dessert.
 Or you can top the slices with fresh berries and whipping cream too.
 I love mine with strawberries or raspberries.

-I love making my baked goods a little healthier by using whole grain flour.
+I love making my baked goods a little better by using whole grain flour.
 For this recipe, I decided on Kamut flour.
 If you are unfamiliar with this ancient grain flour, read in the Kamut section below for more details.
 I hope you learn to love it and other whole grain flours from trying my recipes.

-- Kamut Flour- I normally like to grind my own grains with my Nutrimill grain mill, but finding Kamut berries this past year has been almost impossible.
+- Kamut Flour- I normally like to grind my grains with my Nutrimill grain mill, but finding Kamut berries this past year has been almost impossible.
 So, instead, I have been buying the flour from Montana Flour and Grains.
 It has been of good quality, so no complaints.